beau-SC-dev/ftechbuyer/README.md

 2. Optionally, deploy contracts/ShareBuyer.sol (if you want to use Contract mode)

-3. Create a .env file and fill it out using the template in env.template
+3. Create a .env file and fill it out using the template in env.template.
+Leave SHARE_BUYER blank if you didn't do step 2.

 4. Run "npm run cli"